apache/sedona/docker/spark-sedona-zeppelin/README.md

 May require enabling for helium plugin in zeppelin.

 # Spark Configuration
   - Master node can be accessed at port http://localhost:8080/ (spark://spark-master:7077).
-Refer link given in credit for more information.
   - Spark-worker-1 can be accessed at port http://localhost:8081/.

 # How to build